zwotzie/Dockerfiles/README.md

 # Dockerfiles

 ## cloudera-presto
-An image which extends the cloudera/quickstart with a currant version of prestodb
+An image which extends the cloudera/quickstart with a current version of prestodb